Temple Path

 I completed the image above almost two months ago, but I did not post it until now partly because I sense it to be a departure from whatever I’ve been doing before.
 Or, to put it another way, it suggests to me a change has taken place, or is in progress.
-Something shifting in my response to the sense of mystery I relish in the world.
+Something shifting in my response to the sense of mystery I relish in the world, and I’ve been at a loss about what to make of that.

 The image is constructed from parts of six different photos.
 What kicked it off was the photo I took of the tree, which stands at the corner of Castenada and Montalvo Avenues in San Francisco’s Forest Hill neighborhood.
 Dr. Google tells me it is a Pohutukawa Tree, native to New Zealand, distinguished by its orange aerial roots.
 During the days of pleasant, meditative effort it took me to pull the tree, pretty much pixel by pixel, out of its “actual” Forest Hill background, thoughts about elements that might be arranged around it came to mind and the image above evolved.